jm1021/leuck_reunion/food.md

 >      Eat in the main hall, outside or at your housing.
 Pick up your trash and leave no mess in dinning hall or grounds.

 ### Dinner (6-7pm)
-> Build your own (homemade) meatball subs with tortelini salad and chocolate chip cookies.

-### WEDNESDAY - Head Chef Sherri
-### Breakfast (8-9:30am)

-### Lunch (12 pm)
-> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
-Bring your water bottle to refill for the day's activities.
->      Pack and Go (baggies and paper bags available).
->      Eat in the main hall, outside or at your housing.
-Pick up your trash and leave no mess in dinning hall or grounds.

-### Dinner (6-7pm)
+> Grill Day: Hambergers, hot dogs, chicken thighs and a Ceasar salad.
+Dessert to be determined.

 ### THURSDAY - Head Chef Angela
 ### Breakfast (8-9:30am)
+> Biscuits & Gravy and Egg Muffin cups

 ### Lunch (12 pm)
 > Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
 Bring your water bottle to refill for the day's activities.
->      Pack and Go (baggies and paper bags available).
+> -- Pack and Go (baggies and paper bags available).
->      Eat in the main hall, outside or at your housing.
+> -- Eat in the main hall, outside or at your housing.
 Pick up your trash and leave no mess in dinning hall or grounds.

 ### Dinner (6-7pm)